MixMashNet: An R Package for Single and Multilayer Networks

 The refined clustering identified three communities.
 The corresponding community assignments are stored in the fitted object and can be accessed as follows:

 \begin{Code} R> fit2$communities$groups WBC NEU PLT CRP FIB CREA BUN GLU 1 1 2 2 2 3 3 3 Levels: 1 2 3 \end{Code}

 For ease of interpretation, the color palette associated with the refined communities is updated to match the corresponding communities identified in the initial model.
-The update is performed using the function \code{update_palette()}, which allows reassigning colors to selected communities.
+The update is performed using the method \code{update_palette()}.

 \begin{Code} R> fit2 <- update_palette(fit2, + community_colors = c("2" = "#00AD9A", "3" = "#9183E6")) \end{Code}

 To evaluate whether this strategy improved the community structure, we again inspect node stability: